yuan410/ObeistyMeta/README.md

 # Overview
 This repository contains the datasets, code scripts, and instructions for running the code implemented in the paper: *"Machine Learning-Based Identification of Abnormal Functional Connectivity in Obesity Across Different Metabolic States."*
-Please note that this repository provides **mock datasets** and scripts. **For the actual code implementation, refer to the Docker Implementation as outlined in the instructions below.**
+Please note that this repository provides MOCK datasets and scripts. **For the actual code implementation, refer to the Docker Implementation as outlined in the instructions below.**
 - The full mock dataset can be found in `datasets/MOCKED_data`.
 - The demo mock dataset is available in `datasets/Demo_MOCKED_data`.
 - The code script is in 'notebooks/'